Gozdinhos/coding-journal/README.md

 > Mischief managed! :herb:

+6. DAY

+I got familiar with fetch(), then() and regexp() with Type Ahead Project and regexp is totally new for me, but i like it and have some new ideas about it!
+Also with Array Cardio 2, i learn new array methods, like some(), every(), findIndex() etc.

 5.DAY

 I code along with WesBos to build flex panels.
 Every project teaches me different coding techniques and perspective.
 I have to say that this course is really inspiring and useful. :dizzy: